developervick/Drill-Projects/README.md

 # robo-friends
-This is a react app creted with vite app
+This is a react app creted with vite